 See what love the Father has given us, that we should be called children of God; and that is what we are.
 The reason the world does not know us is that it did not know him.
 Beloved, we are God's children now; what we will be has not yet been revealed.
 What we do know is this: when he is revealed, we will be like him, for we will see him as he is.
 And all who have this hope in him purify themselves, just as he is pure.

 Everyone who commits sin is guilty of lawlessness; sin is lawlessness.
 You know that he was revealed to take away sins, and in him there is no sin.
 No one who abides in him sins; no one who sins has either seen him or known him.
 Little children, let no one deceive you.
 Everyone who does what is right is righteous, just as he is righteous.

-While the disciples were telling how they had seen Jesus risen from the dead, Jesus himself stood among them and said to them, “Peace be with you.”
+Jesus himself stood among the disciples and said to them, “Peace be with you.”
 They were startled and terrified, and thought that they were seeing a ghost.
 He said to them, “Why are you frightened, and why do doubts arise in your hearts?
 Look at my hands and my feet; see that it is I myself.
 Touch me and see; for a ghost does not have flesh and bones as you see that I have.”
 And when he had said this, he showed them his hands and his feet.
 While in their joy they were disbelieving and still wondering, he said to them, “Have you anything here to eat?”
 They gave him a piece of broiled fish, and he took it and ate in their presence.